Take the quiz

 Orthognathic surgery to correct open bite in adults

-Prior to surgery, an orthodontic phase is carried out in which each tooth is placed in the correct position.
-Next, orthognathic surgery is performed, which fixes the open bite by altering the size and position of the upper and lower jaws.
-After surgery, orthodontics is applied again to successfully complete the treatment, correct the open bite and achieve an aligned smile.
+2. Next, orthognathic surgery is performed, which fixes the open bite by altering the size and position of the upper and lower jaws.

 Orthodontic treatments for non-surgical open bite correction

-Impress treatments for open bite
+Impress treatments for you

-At Impress we can help you fix your open bite with orthodontics regardless of your age, as we offer treatments for kids, teens and adults.
+At Impress we can help you fix your bite with orthodontics regardless of your age, as we offer treatments for kids, teens and adults.

 If the case to be treated is in teens or adults, we offer various orthodontic treatments.
 Those with Impress clear aligners are suitable for correcting an open bite efficiently and discreetly.